-OSBA’s Legislative Policy Committee (LPC) has met and formulated a set of draft policies and priorities to guide the association’s efforts during the coming legislative session.
+OSBA’s Legislative Policy Committee (LPC) met and formulated a set of draft policies and priorities to guide the association’s efforts during the 2019-20 legislative sessions.

-The priorities and policies below were approved by the OSBA Board of Directors in September 2016.
-Your board will vote to approve or disapprove the final legislative agenda in November 2016.
+The priorities and policies below have not yet been approved by the OSBA Board of Directors or by the OSBA membership.

 The Oregon School Boards Association (OSBA) believes funding a strong system of public education is the best investment Oregonians can make to strengthen our economy, create thriving communities and improve the quality of life for every Oregonian.

-In order to accomplish these goals, OSBA will introduce and support legislation which:
+To accomplish these goals, OSBA will introduce and support legislation that:

-OSBA will actively promote legislation to increase state and federal funding for the public school system to ensure adequate and stable funding for each school district and Education Service District (ESD) so that they may provide a quality public education for every student.
+OSBA will actively promote legislation to increase state and federal funding to ensure adequate and stable funding for Oregon’s school districts, education service districts (ESD), community colleges and early learning programs as a means to providing a quality public education for all students.

-OSBA believes a balanced approach is necessary to increase education funding and to provide stable and adequate funding of Oregon’s public school system.
-OSBA will actively promote legislation that strives for this balance by advocating for the restructure of Oregon’s revenue system, promoting job creation and increasing opportunities for economic development across Oregon.
+OSBA will actively promote legislation that strives for this balance by advocating for the restructuring of Oregon’s revenue system, promoting job creation and increasing economic development opportunities across Oregon.

-OSBA will actively oppose any federal or state imposed mandate that does not lead to increased academic achievement for students and is not accompanied with the necessary additional funding to implement the mandate, including all costs associated with the mandate.
+OSBA will actively oppose any federal or state-imposed mandate that is not evidence-based with results indicating increased achievement for all students and that is not accompanied with the necessary additional funding to implement all costs associated with the mandate.